PhatLe15/Line-Follower-Treasure-Hunt-Robot/README.md

 ---

 ## Requirements
+.
+Periodic Timer A1 interrupts to run the high-level strategy.
+Edge triggered interrupts for collisions.
+Main program for debugging and low priority tasks.

 The following **required** functionality is complete:

 * [x] Interface with the IR reflectance module
+  * [x] Periodic SysTick interrupts to measure the line sensor
   * [x] Read sampling data to local memory
   * [x] Separate into different sernarios to determine the line position
 * [x] Control DC motor